ajdillhoff/personal-site/content/notes/binary_search_trees.md

 </div>
 <!--endtoc-->

+The slides for these lecture notes are available [here](/teaching/cse5311/lectures/binary_trees.pdf).

 A $n$-ary tree is a graph-based data structure in which each node has up to \\(n\\) subnodes.
 It is supported by the following operations (not exclusive):